Chaotic lensed billiards: Introduction

 \section{Introduction}

 Mathematical billiards, particularly in dimension $2$, are dynamical systems of a geometric nature that are relatively easy to define and, at the same time, exhibit a wide range of dynamic properties, making them useful models for more complicated systems.
-For this reason they have for many decades figured prominently in the development of the modern theory of dynamical systems/ergodic theory.
+For this reason they have for many decades figured prominently in the development of the modern theory of dynamical systems and ergodic theory.
 Research on chaotic billiards in dimension $2$, in particular, has by now attained a high degree of technical sophistication.
 This, in our opinion, justifies an effort to look for generalizations or extensions of the concept of billiard systems that can point to new directions of research without compromising too much on the qualities that make them attractive model systems.

-What we call here {\em lensed billiards} are a very natural extension of the standard billiard definition that, to the best of our knowledge, has not yet received much attention.
-They are closely related to so-called {\em composite billiards} or {\em ray-splitting billiards} \cite{bynk,jssc} but are, in some respects, simpler and less of a departure from the standard kind.

-Lensed billiards may be defined as standard billiard systems to which are added piecewise constant mechanical potential functions of the form $V=C\mathbbm{1}_\mathcal{A}$ where $\mathbbm{1}_\mathcal{A}$ is the indicator function of a subset $\mathcal{A}$ of the billiard domain.
+\emph{Lensed billiards} may be defined as standard billiard systems to which are added piecewise constant mechanical potential functions of the form $V=C\mathbbm{1}_\mathcal{A}$ where $\mathbbm{1}_\mathcal{A}$ is the indicator function of a subset $\mathcal{A}$ of the billiard domain.
 We may think of $\mathcal{A}$ as a scatterer that reflects billiard trajectories that collide with it at sufficiently shallow angles relative to a {\em critical angle} to be defined shortly, but allows others to pass through and undergo a {\em refraction}, similar to a light ray crossing the interface surface separating two optical media with different refractive indices.
-This mechanical/optical analogy will be reviewed shortly.
-Naturally, such a Newtonian mechanical system with discontinuous potentials is similar to so-called {\em soft billiards} (see \cite{Bal} for an early reference), although soft billiards are generally smooth systems while lensed billiards, like the ordinary kind, are driven by impulse-like forces at discrete times.
-And, unlike composite billiards, the trajectories of lensed billiards do not bifurcate at each collision into reflected and refracted rays, which is the typical behavior in semiclassical mechanical systems with discontinuous potential.
-(See, for example, \cite{CV}.)

 The central new factor to account for is the effect of the potential parameter $C$\----the value of the potential function on $\mathcal{A}$\----on the dynamical behavior of the system.
 After laying out basic definitions and the most general properties of lensed billiards, the paper focuses on the numerical determination of Lyapunov exponents for a few parametric families of examples, identifies a number of properties that appear to be common for these systems, and proposes a framework of analysis for explaining these common features.